andysalerno/andys.page/content/posts/rust_lifetime_fun.md

 If `example_1` returns a reference to a pre-existing `Bar`, then it must somehow know how to find a pre-existing bar when it is called.

-So where could that `Bar` possibly come from?
+So how could it possibly find that `Bar`?

-Well, the function only has one input: the vector of `Foo`s.
-That is the only data this function knows about.
+Well, the only thing a function knows about is what you pass into it.

 Therefore, it *must* be the case that the returned reference to `Bar` is somehow under the ownership of the vector of `Foo`s.